What is our Five Component Oral Exam?

 This is arguably the MOST important part of your horse’s routine dental care, as it allows us to systematically look at your horses head and mouth to evaluate functional efficiency and oral health to hopefully identify problems EARLY, so preventative measures can be taken.

 Our five component oral check includes our external, oral soft tissue, occlusion, periodontal, and endodontic exams.
 This post will cover the external exam, with the other components being discussed in upcoming articles.
-View all articles in our educational series.

 The external exam